 Accelerated Mobile Pages, or short AMP, is software to presumably make websites faster.
-It was first announced by Google in 2015, and has now been added to Gmail.
+It was first announced by Google in 2015, and has been added to Gmail in 2019.
 AMP in an email service makes the emails 'dynamic', at least that's what Google says.

 What does AMP in emails achieve?